browserengineering/book/book/invalidation.md

 Recursive invalidation
 ======================

-Let's leverage the `ProtectedField` class to avoid re-creating all of the `LineLayout`s and their children every time inline layout happens.
+Let's leverage the `ProtectedField` class to avoid recreating all of the `LineLayout`s and their children every time inline layout happens.
 It all starts here: